isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Force the elimination of C-style casts
 * Warn against named casts
-* Warn if there are many functional style casts (there is an obvious problem in quantifying 'many').
+* Warn if there are many functional style casts (there is an obvious problem in quantifying “many”).

 ### <a name="Res-casts-named"></a>ES.49: If you must use a cast, use a named cast